|

 a great harmonica player and lyricist.
 He’s one of my idols”.
 It was

 really nice and relaxing just as I had found Rusty to be.
+The Beginning: “Well, he said, settling back in

 his seat.
 “I really started playing drums around five or six years old